10 Trends for Creators to Watch

-It’s the time of year for round-up posts, but, a) 2020 was a dumpster fire I’d rather forget about, and b) I’m largely starting over online, so I’m in the mood to look forward, not backward.
+It’s the time of year for reflective posts, but since I’m largely starting over online, I’m in the mood to look forward, not backward.

 As out attention spans get shorter and shorter, longer-form content can be harder to fit into our days.
-I read pitifully few books in 2020, no doubt due to being glued to the news every day.
+I read pitifully few books in the past year, no doubt due to being glued to the news every day.

 Audiobooks can be a great time-saver, but they still take 8+ hours to listen to, and some people don’t digest audio as well as other formats.